Technique

 Stretching for 15 minutes a day is ideal.
 If daily doesn’t work with your schedule, 4-5 times a week is a good goal.
 If that is too much, try once or twice a week.
 If you stretch daily, you can stretch for less time and still get positive results.
 If you stretch less frequently, you’ll need to spend a longer time stretching to see maximum results.
 The good news is that each time you stretch you’ll feel less pain and stiffness in your body.

 First, make sure you're stretching correctly.
 The two biggest mistakes people make when they stretch are they don't resist during the stretch and they go too far in the stretch to an end range.
 These mistakes are common because it's how we've been traditionally taught to stretch for most of our lives.
 Stretching produces immediate, tangible results, so if you aren't feeling them go back and watch the Four Pillars of a Stretch Tutorial and make sure you're stretching correctly.
 Next, determine if you're stretching enough to compensate for your life style.
 If you have a job where you sit at a desk all day long, but only stretch for five minutes a week, your back, neck and shoulder pain may still linger.
 If you sit for 10-15 hours a day – and the typical American does – you need to stretch more frequently to reverse these negative effects.
 Another reason you might not see results is that you're stretching an area where you feel pain but that's not the root cause of your problem.
 So we recommend doing a Full Body Flow on a regular basis to address your entire body.
 When you do the Full Body Flow, pay attention to the areas that you have then least sensation during the stretch - these are your tightest areas that have the most dense fascia.
-Use the Balancing Pairs Sets category to stretch these areas and you'll see major improvements in your pain points, and overall flexibility and strength.
+Use the Area of the Body section to stretch these areas and you'll see major improvements in your pain points, and overall flexibility and strength.

 Using the Search Index page of more than 100 terms, find your injury or concern and copy and paste it into the Search Programs bar on the site.
 You’ll find a list of all the videos that will solve that particular concern.
 If you don’t see your pain point or injury listed, leave a comment under any video and ask us about it.
 We’ve dealt with every imaginable problem and can give you direction right away.

 Certainly!
 You’ll notice that your exercise is greatly improved, your body works better, is stronger, has more range of motion, and an increase in performance.
 Be careful not to overdo and push yourself beyond your natural capacity.
-And be sure to stretch after you exercise to remove inflammation, remain injury free and keep your body’s tissues healthy, supple, and strong.
+And be sure to stretch after your exercise to remove inflammation, remain injury free and keep your body’s tissues healthy, supple, and strong.

 Education